 • Professional indemnity covers legal defence costs and any settlement or damages awarded

-• Your insurer appoints specialist IP lawyers to handle the defence on your behalf
+• Your insurer appoints specialist IP lawyers to manage the defence

-• The policy also covers the cost of redesigning the logo if the claim is upheld
+• The policy can also cover the cost of redesigning the brand mark if the infringement claim is upheld

-• Professional indemnity covers the client's claim for financial losses caused by the design error
+• Professional indemnity covers the client's financial loss claim arising from the design error

-• Your insurer handles the claim assessment, legal defence, and settlement negotiation
+• Your insurer manages the claim assessment, negotiation and settlement

-• Without insurance, the designer would be personally liable for the full claim amount
+• Without cover, you would face personal liability for the full claim amount

-Your studio fails to deliver brand assets for a client's product launch on time.
-The client must delay their launch by two weeks, resulting in lost pre-orders, wasted advertising spend, and competitor advantage.
+Your studio fails to deliver brand assets for a client's product launch by the agreed date.
+The launch is pushed back three weeks, resulting in wasted advertising spend and lost pre-orders.

-• Professional indemnity covers the client's claim for financial losses arising from the delayed delivery
+• Professional indemnity covers the client's financial loss caused by the delayed delivery

-• Well-documented project timelines and communications help your insurer assess and defend the claim
+• Documented project timelines, milestone sign-offs and communication records help your insurer assess and defend the claim

-• Clear contracts with realistic deadlines and force majeure clauses reduce this risk significantly
+• Contracts with realistic deadlines, change-order processes and force majeure clauses reduce this risk

-Your studio's file server is compromised by ransomware.
-Unreleased brand refresh materials, confidential product imagery, and strategic marketing plans for multiple clients are exposed.
-Two clients claim damages for breach of confidentiality.
+Your studio's server is encrypted by ransomware.
+Unreleased packaging designs, confidential product imagery and strategic marketing plans for three clients are accessed by the attackers.
+Two clients pursue damages for breach of confidentiality.

 • Professional indemnity covers client claims for breach of confidentiality and resulting financial losses

-• The Privacy Act 2020 may require breach notification if personal data was also affected
+• A notifiable data breach under the Privacy Act 1988 may apply if personal data was also exposed

 Insurance Tips for Graphic Designers